CONSTITUTION (Amended November 16, 2021)

 B. General Requirements.

-1. Be 16 years of age at the time of application for membership.
+1. Be 16 years of age, or emancipated, at the time of application for membership.

 D. Specific Requirements for Regional Class 1.

-1. After successfully completing Regional board membership and having officiated eight (8) games or more the previous season as a non-Class 1 official, the official may apply, with the written recommendation of his Board’s president, for Class 1 membership.
+A. After successfully completing Regional Board membership and having officiated eight (8) games or more the previous season as an Associate official, the official may apply, with the written recommendation of his Board’s president, for Class 1 membership.

-b.
-Pass a field and fitness exam.
+2. Pass a field assessment and fitness exam.
 Prior to taking the Fitness Test, the

 candidate must present a physician’s statement or waiver of liability to

-the Testing Committee.
-This fitness examination and field test will be
+the Referee Development and Education Committee.
+This fitness examination

-2. Officials who are who are newly designated as Class I officials, effective August 2009, shall serve a probationary period of two years or until two satisfactory game assessments are completed.
-Assessment forms shall be submitted by a MASO recognized Assessor to the MASO Executive Board.
+B. Officials who are who are newly designated as Class I officials, effective August 2009, shall serve a probationary period of two years or until two satisfactory game assessments are completed.
+Assessment forms shall be submitted by a MASO recognized Assessor to the MASO Executive Board Secretary.

-3. All Officials shall take the on-line NFHS Soccer Exam on the NFHS website which contains the MASO/MPA add-on questions and score at least 80%.
-That test may be repeated two times.
-If the official fails all three attempts, he will not officiate any MPA sanctioned playoff games during that season; and may not officiate any varsity games the following season until they pass the test.
+C. All Officials shall take the on-line NFHS Soccer Exam on the NFHS website which contains the MASO/MPA add-on questions and score at least 80%.
+That test may be taken two times.
+If the official fails both attempts, they will not officiate any MPA sanctioned playoff games during that season; and may not officiate any varsity games the following season until they pass the test.

 E. State Class 1 Referee, Specific Requirements

-1. MASO Class 1 official for at least 3 years prior to application
+A. MASO Regional Class 1 official for at least 3 years prior to application

-7. Pass MASO State Class1 fitness test.
+G. Pass MASO advanced referee fitness test.
 (USSF regional ref test and college test will be accepted)

-8. Attend MASO State Class 1 Clinic/Play Off procedure presentation
+H. Attend MASO State Class 1 Ref Clinic/Play Off procedure presentation

 Section 2.
 Transfers